What is the average weight for women?

 Staying hydrated is essential for overall health and may help to stave off hunger pangs.
 Sometimes people can mix signals of thirst for those of hunger and have a snack when a glass of water would be satisfying.

-There are many reasons why women might want to achieve their ideal weight, including personal beauty standards, athletic performance, and health.
+Many motivations might fuel a woman striving to achieve their ideal weight, including personal beauty standards, athletic performance, and health.

-Weight issues and obesity are significant problems in the U.S. Although not perfect, measures such BMI, waist circumference, and waist-to-hip ratio can help a woman better understand her weight.
+Weight issues and obesity are significant problems in the U.S. Although not perfect, measures including BMI, waist circumference, and waist-to-hip ratio can help a woman better understand her weight.

 If people feel their weight is a health risk, or they have worries, such as raised blood pressure, it may be a good idea to consult a doctor.